 This synergy operator involves creating value by co-specializing dissimilar resources (from similar or dissimilar value chain activities) in order to create greater joint value.
 For instance, a software company and a mobile phone company partner to develop handset hardware and operating software that work very well together because the technologies could be customized to each other; company A allies with B to provide an input or complementary technology/service that is customized to its requirements.
 The key idea is the customization of resources results in improved value in production or consumption (either the final product works better or costs less—producing either revenue or cost synergies).
 This customization implies investments idiosyncratic to the pairing of value chain activities.
 By definition, this customization involves modification of resources (on one or both sides).

-For instance the transfer of best practice—one company’s knowledge coupled with another’s assets—can create unique value.
+For instance, the transfer of best practice—one company’s knowledge coupled with another’s assets—can create unique value.
 The second company will have to customize their assets to the first’s way of working.
 Figure 2.6 shows how the value chains across two companies might look when linked through the customization operator—the second activity of both value chains are the ones affected.

 Figure 2.6 Customization (dissimilar resources and high modification)